How to Successfully Use Messaging for Customer Service

 Clear and Concise

-SMS messages are short, but what may seem like a limitation is actually one of its strengths.
+SMS messages are short, but what may seem like a limitation is actually one of their strengths.
 Texting is all about being concise and straight to the point.
 Most emails go unread because people want the information they need quickly.

 SMS encourages you to be clear in your messaging and convey things in as few words as possible.
 This saves time for both your service reps and the customers.